kararei/tp/docs/UserGuide.md

 Format: `deleteContact INDEX`

 * Deletes the contact at the specified `INDEX`.
-* The index refers to the index number shown in the displayed contact list.
+* The index refers to the number shown in the currently displayed contact list.
 * The index **must be a positive integer** 1, 2, 3, …​
+* The index **must be within the range* of the displayed contact list,

 Examples:
 * `listContact` followed by `deleteContact 2` deletes the 2nd contact in the address book.